raspberrypilearning/fart-detector/WORKSHEET.md

 When we call the `set_dac` function we can write `set_dac(x)` for instance.
 Where x is a number between 0 and 15.

-### Loop through all the binary combinations testing the trigger pin
+### Loop between 0 and 15 to calibrate the ladder DAC

 Okay so now that we have the ability to configure the DAC we need some code that will loop from 0 to 15 calling `set_dac` and testing the input trigger pin to find the `HIGH` to `LOW` threshold.